 Recently the Sergeant Major of the Army told soldiers in Afghanistan that changes to the regulation that governs tattoo policy are on the desk of Secretary John Mchugh awaiting signature.
-It seems that more than a year of debate surrounding tattoos in the military is about to come to an end, and that the new regulation will be much more strict than the previous.
-Apparently ink is causing a massive disruption to good order and discipline, and senior leadership cannot stand to let this pattern of ink followed by mischief to continue.
+It seems that more than a year of debate surrounding tattoos in the military is about to come to an end and that the new regulation will be much more strict than the previous.
+Apparently, ink is causing massive disruption to good order and discipline, and senior leadership cannot stand to let this pattern of ink followed by mischief continue.

 The Army would do well to purge the ranks of obesity, to take the air-mist machines out of basic training, and to crack down on soldiers who consistently fail the APFT.
 That would be just a start.
-It is this authors wish that instead of a new tattoo policy being on the Secretary’s desk, that instead their was a new policy on how to make our Army more combat effective in the face of budget cuts and trying political times.
-The Army would do well to take a few lessons from the tattooed warriors presently in the ranks, and look beyond the ink and instead focus on the warrior, or lack there of.
+It is this author’s wish that instead of a new tattoo policy being on the Secretary’s desk, that instead there was a new policy on how to make our Army more combat effective in the face of budget cuts and trying political times.
+The Army would do well to take a few lessons from the tattooed warriors presently in the ranks, and look beyond the ink and instead focus on the warrior, or lack thereof.